-Students use a wide range of texts and there is a strong emphasis on the use of film and 20th century archive material.
+Students use a wide range of texts and there is a strong emphasis on the use of film/documentaries and the source materials.
 Research develops independent study skills, and group discussions improve analysis and use of language.
-Students learn to make judgements and develop informed opinions.
+Students learn to explain events through analysis, make judgements and develop informed opinions.